US removes Xiaomi from blacklist, reversing late China jab by Trump

 A Xiaomi spokeswoman said the company is watching the latest developments closely, without elaborating.

-Shares in the company rocketed over 6per cent in Hong Kong as news of the decision spread.
-The company's share price has tumbled roughly 20per cent since it was placed on the blacklist in January in the waning days of the Trump administration.
+Shares in the company rose more than 6 per cent in Hong Kong as news of the decision spread.
+The company's share price has tumbled roughly 20 per cent since it was placed on the blacklist in January in the waning days of the Trump administration.

-Department of Defense officials weren't immediately available for comment after U.S. business hours.
+Department of Defense officials were not immediately available for comment after US business hours.

+READ: Smartphone maker Xiaomi says legal complaint against US to protect its interests

 Seven other Chinese companies were also placed under similar restrictions.